donacj/MoroTechAssignment/README.md

 ## Import and Run

-* Newman maybe used for running the collection and/or postman may be used for both viewing and running the collection.
+* Newman is to be used for running the postman collection.
 ### Importing
 * Clone the repository https://github.com/donacj/MoroTechAssignment.git